Maryland Route 198: Route description

 MD 198 begins at a four-legged intersection with MD 650 (New Hampshire Avenue) west of Spencerville.
 The west leg of the intersection is county-maintained Norbeck Road, which leads west to MD 28.
 MD 198 heads east as two-lane undivided Spencerville Road through an intersection with Good Hope Road and passes through the village of Spencerville.
 At the western edge of Burtonsville, the highway expands to a four-lane undivided highway and has a three-way intersection with Old Columbia Pike and takes on that name.
 MD 198 expands to a six-lane divided highway just west of its three-quarter diamond interchange with US 29 (Columbia Pike).
 Access from southbound US 29 to MD 198 is provided via Old Columbia Pike, a bypassed segment of US 29 that intersects MD 198 opposite the ramp from MD 198 to southbound US 29.

 MD 198 continues east as Sandy Spring Road, which drops to four lanes as the road leaves Burtonsville.
 The route crosses the Montgomery–Prince George's county line and temporarily expands to six lanes between the intersection with Old Gunpowder Road and Bond Mill Road and the state highway's junction with I-95 in West Laurel.
 The junction is a cloverleaf interchange with a flyover ramp from westbound MD 198 to southbound I-95.
 MD 198 again becomes six lanes at the east end of the interchange where the highway enters the city of Laurel.
 At Ninth Street, the state highway splits into a one-way pair that uses Gorman Avenue eastbound and Talbott Avenue westbound.
-MD 198 meets the southern end of MD 216 (Seventh Street) and intersects US 1, which comprises a one-way pair that uses Washington Boulevard southbound and Second Street northbound.
-East of US 1, Gorman and Talbott avenues come together to form Fort Meade Road, a six-lane divided highway that crosses CSX's Capital Subdivision railroad line, which carries MARC's Camden Line.
+MD 198 meets the eastern end of MD 216 (Seventh Street) and intersects US 1, which comprises a one-way pair that uses Washington Boulevard southbound and Second Street northbound.
+East of US 1, Gorman and Talbott avenues come together to form Fort Meade Road, a six-lane divided highway that crosses over CSX's Capital Subdivision railroad line, which carries MARC's Camden Line.